Azure/fta-architecturalreview/articles/database.md

     >
     > [Recover an Azure SQL database using automated database backups](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-recovery-using-backups)

-* **Have you considered Active Geo-Replication in Azure SQL Database for High Availability?**
+* **Have you considered Automatic Fail-over Groups in Azure SQL Database for High Availability?**

     Is High availability being assumed as a part of the solution because it is a Platform as a Service (PaaS) solution?
 Has there been any consideration to the steps needed to be taken during region failure or RPO?